Rutgers Cancer Institute of New Jersey

 Yale University researchers found that a "bad hair day" can be hazardous to your mental health.
 If something as insignificant as an out-of-control coif can "diminish your self-esteem and inspire feelings of incompetence, self-doubt, and even self-hatred," what might happen if you were late for work?
 Or had a fight with your boss?

-However, unlike a daily multivitamin, parents cannot give their children self-esteem, but they must provide an emotional climate in which the child's innate sense of being worthy of love and care can flourish.
-Self-esteem develops as the result of firm emotional attachment to parents who are loving, nurturing, and responsive to their child's needs while providing a sense of structure and consistency.
+Seeds of self-esteem are planted in childhood.
+Parents cannot give their children self-esteem, but they can create a home that feeds a child's innate sense of being worthy of love and care.
+Self-esteem develops well with emotional attachment to parents who are loving, nurturing, and responsive to their child's needs.
+This has to happen within a sense of structure and consistency.

-Learning to feel good about who we are is a journey that takes time, patience, self-awareness, and an ability to forgive ourselves for our human frailties.
-As difficult as that may be, the rewards of self-confidence, improved relationships, a more positive self-image and a sense that all is right with the world, make it a goal worth striving for.
+Learning to feel good about who we are takes time, patience, self-awareness, and an ability to forgive ourselves.
+As difficult as that may be, the rewards of self-confidence are greater.